The Boatyard

 PLAYING OUR PART

-As a nation that lives on the water, The BoatYard has recognised that it has an important role to play in supporting the local communities.
-The BoatYard is working with members of the local Fishermen Council so that we can best support their needs, especially during times of emergency such as cyclones.
+As a nation that lives on the water, The Boatyard has recognised that it has an important role to play in supporting the local communities.
+The Boatyard is working with members of the local Fisheries so that we can best support their needs, especially during times of emergency such as cyclones.

-We have also committed to work with the Tongan Voyaging Society to try and return ‘Vaka Moana’, the traditional sailing canoe, to Tongan waters and re-introduce the next generation to Tonga’s great sailing traditions.
+We have also worked with the Tongan Voyaging Society who are trying to return ‘Vaka Moana’, the traditional sailing canoe, to Tongan waters and re-introduce the next generation to Tonga’s great sailing traditions.
 Follow the voyaging society here.

 SERVICES